shenhuiying2017/azure-docs.es-es/articles/app-service-api-nodejs-api-app.md

+﻿<properties
-\<properties pageTitle="Build and deploy a Node.js API app in Azure App Service" description="Learn how to create a Node.js API app package and deploy it to Azure App Service." services="app-service\\api" documentationCenter="nodejs" authors="pkefal" manager="", editor=""/\>
+	pageTitle="Build and deploy a Node.js API app in Azure App Service" description="Learn how to create a Node.js API app package and deploy it to Azure App Service." services="app-service\api"
+	documentationCenter="nodejs"
+	authors="pkefal"
+	manager="",
+	editor=""/>

 <tags
 	ms.service="app-service-api"